 Join the 18th century Master Gunner on the Parade Ground as he puts the new recruits (you) through their paces before marching off to the Cockpit to fire the Black Powder cannon.

-6 May to 30 September: Daily - 12pm to 1pm.
-Then 2pm for the Brown Bess musket demonstration
+Daily from 12pm to 1pm.
+Then 2pm for the Brown Bess musket demonstration.